getodk/governance/GOVERNANCE.md

 ## <a name="contribution-process"></a>Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
+For instance, a contributor might be active on the mailing lists and issue trackers, or might supply patches.

-Contributors can also help by providing feedbackm helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.
+Contributors can also help by providing feedback helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.

-The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.
+The [developer mailing list](https://groups.google.com/forum/#!forum/opendatakit-developers) is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## <a name="decision-making-process"></a>Decision making process

 Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PMC member.
-All non-sensitive project management discussion takes place on the project contributors’ mailing list.
+All non-sensitive project management discussion takes place on the project mailing lists.
 Occasionally, sensitive discussion occurs on a private list.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.